danielbankhead/jetta/test/README.md

 ### Test Verbosity

-Less verbose output by default - we've ran into log issues on Travis-CI when we've output.
-To make tests more verbose change:
+By default tests are not very verbose - we've ran into log limit issues on Travis-CI because we've exceeded their 4MB limit.
+To make tests more verbose for local testing change the following in the root of each test (where available):
 ```js
 const t = testTools.lessVerboseOutput(test)
 ```